-Decades of research have led us to a novel perspective on Alzheimer’s, Parkinson’s, and other neurodegenerative diseases: They are all closely related and lie on the same spectrum.
+Decades of disease research have led us to a unique perspective on Alzheimer’s, Parkinson’s and other neurodegenerative diseases: They are all closely related and lie on the same spectrum.

 We Call It—The ParkinZheimer Spectrum.

 Why is this ParkinZheimer viewpoint important to us?

 Consider this: During the past three decades, Alzheimer’s and Parkinson’s drug development and clinical trials have failed to find a cure despite hefty spending of more than US$30 billion worldwide.
 The handful of drugs that has been approved by the US Food and Drug Administration (FDA) over this period offers only limited symptomatic relief, but nothing approaching a cure.